 In addition, data is collected by providers during the IFSP process.
 Upon entry, the team, including the parent, completes the ELL Child Profile.
 The profile indicates each child's performance level, specific to expressive language.
 The TOI provides families with the levels of support needed to address their child's expressive communication skills.
 Throughout the delivery of services, providers implement the Coaching model to interact and communicate with families.
 Specific strategies are embedded into each child's daily routine.
 The rich conversation is documented through the LATTE Coaching form which is provided to parents after each visit is completed.
 It is also kept in each child's IFSP file.
-During periodic reviews, the ELL Child Profile and the TOI is updated.
-Upon the child's 3rd birthday, the team, including the parent conduct the ELL Child Profile to indicate the child's progress towards the SiMR.
+During periodic reviews, the ELL Child Profile and the SiMR.
 ELL Child Profile is collected upon entry and exit and maintained in program data base.
 The reporting year begins on July 1 through June 30.
 SiMR data is then analyzed and reported.